BryceRussell/astro-json-element/README.md

 Create HTML elements using JS objects

-This component was originaly created for interfacing with html elements inside of a component using props
+This component was originaly created to interface with html elements inside of a component using props

 ## Features